aileen-byte/Team14/personal statements/Venice.md

 <img width="702" height="392" alt="image" src="https://github.com/user-attachments/assets/62fbb526-c526-4252-8709-36710a8e8c9f" />

+We, as a team, agreed to follow the diagram above from the textbook, which ensured we were all aligned in our design approach and working from the same architectural understanding.

 ## ALU

 The ALU (Arithmetic Logic Unit) is one of the core components of the CPU datapath.
 Its primary role is to perform the arithmetic and logical operations required by RISC-V instructions.
 In our implementation, the ALU supports a set of arithmetic operations - ADD and SUB - as well as logical operations AND, OR, and XOR.
 Additionally, a pass-through operation is included, which simply forwards the second operand (ALUop2).
 A default case is also implemented to set the output to zero for any unsupported ALU control value.